fisodd/www-fisodd-com/content/code/csview.rst

-CSV is easy enough to load into a text editor, but editors can be awkward when the lines are long and the content is not regular, and sorting by the Nth column is not an editor's common usage.
+CSV is easy enough to load into a text editor, but editors can be awkward when the lines are long and the content is not regular, and sorting by the Nth column is not a simple operation in many editors.

 Spreadsheets certainly can manage CSV files, but these can be overkill just to check what columns are well populated,